Who Qualifies For NSFAS 2026/2027

 - Accommodation in a peri-urban area is R18,900 per annum

-- Accommodation in an rural area R15,750 per annum
+- Accommodation in a rural area R15,750 per annum

 - Transport (up to 40 km from institution) R7,350 per annum